Post

 Spring Bean Scopes

-The last four scopes mentioned (request, session, application, and websocket) are only available in a web-aware application.
+The last four (request, session, application, and websocket) are only available in web-aware application contexts.
+On top of these, you can also create custom scopes for specialized needs.

 Singleton